 Audio on vinyl record/audio download, 2012 - 2013

-The samples from this album were kindly used by permission of Musician, Journalist, Author, and Musicologist, John Collins who has been involved in the West African music scene since 1969.
+The samples from this album come from the foundation’s own library of recordings and were kindly used by permission of the founder and chairman of BAPMAF, Professor John Collins who has been involved in the West African music scene since 1969.

 © Larry Achiampong